-GNPD is under limited partnership among (i) TPI; (ii) ACEIC; and (iii) Power Partners.
+The equity investor consortium which owns GNPD consists of a partnership among: (i) TPI; (ii) ACEIC; and (iii) Power Partners.

 At present, GNPD is the largest coal-fired power plant in the country utilizing supercritical technology, which fully complies with the most stringent local (DENR) and international (World Bank and Equator Principles) environmental and emission standards.